wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Internet-Draft     draft-wkumari-capport-icmp-unreach         April 2015

-   (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect